GyroSuperintelligence/CGM/README.md

   author={Korompilias, Basil},
   year={2025},
   url={https://github.com/GyroSuperintelligence/CGM},
-  note={Experimental framework for exploring recursive geometric structures in physics}
+  note={Axiomatic framework for recursive geometry in physics}
 }
 ```

 ---

-*This experimental framework develops mathematical tools for exploring recursive structures and their potential connections to physical systems through gyrogroup geometry.*
+*The CGM framework provides mathematical tools for investigating the hypothesis that recursive geometric principles underlie the organization of matter and energy across all scales.*